top of page

 We are Franky and Coen.

-We provide all kinds of humanitarian aid, evacuate people from the front lines, and bring relief supplies, food parcels, and medical equipment to places where almost no one else goes.
-And we record everything on video so that people here can see what war really means.
+We hand out fries and snacks, sometimes as many as 2,000 portions in a single day, but that is no longer all we do.
+We provide all kinds of humanitarian aid, evacuate people from the front lines, take in refugees in our own refugee hotel, The Holland House, and bring relief supplies, food parcels, and medical supplies to places where almost no one else goes.
+We record as much as possible on video so that people here can see what war really means.

 Giving away fries may seem like a small thing, but it is a moment of warmth and humanity for war victims in a cold war.